Home Building Contracts Act

 Before commencing work or demanding any payment including a deposit, the builder must take out HII and give the home owner a certificate confirming the existence of the insurance cover.

-Further information and a list of approved HII providers is available on the Building Commission website.
+Further information and a list of approved HII providers is available on our website.

 What happens if there is a dispute?

-The Building Commission can deal with contractual disputes relating to lump sum home building work contracts between $7,500 and $500,000, provided the complaint is lodged within three years from when the cause of the dispute arose.
+Building and Energy can deal with contractual disputes relating to lump sum home building work contracts between $7,500 and $500,000, provided the complaint is lodged within three years from when the cause of the dispute arose.
 Complaints about the standard of workmanship can be lodged regardless of the value of the works, provided the complaint is lodged within six years after the completion of the works.

 The provisions of the Act are for the protection of both consumers and builders.
 Where a builder fails to comply with the provisions of the Act, penalties of up to $10,000 in the case of an individual and $50,000 in the case of a company can be imposed.
 If you are contemplating performing home building or associated work or carrying on a business to perform such work, you should seek independent legal advice about complying with your obligations under the Act.

-Copies of the Home Building Contracts Act 1991 and the Home Building Contracts Regulations 1992 (includes Schedule 1 – Notice for the Home Owner) are available on the State Law Publisher website or contact the Building Commission for assistance on 1300 489 099 or email@example.com.
+Copies of the Home Building Contracts Act 1991 and the Home Building Contracts Regulations 1992 (includes Schedule 1 – Notice for the Home Owner) are available on the Parliamentary Counsel's Office website or contact Building and Energy for assistance on 1300 489 099 or email@example.com.